-March 12, 2012Geoffrey Kent’s life began much as he lives it today—amidst excitement and adventure in an exotic location.
-He was born while his parents, Colonel John and Valerie Kent, were on safari in Northern Rhodesia (now Zambia).
-He grew up on the family farm in the Aberdare Highlands of Kenya and attended the then-new Duke of York School in Nairobi, which produced many of Kenya’s business and science leaders, including Richard Leakey.
+Geoffrey Kent’s life began, really, much as he lives it today—amidst excitement and adventure in an exotic location.
+He was born in 1942 while his parents, Colonel John and Valerie Kent, were on safari in Northern Rhodesia (now Zambia).
+Growing up on the family farm in the Aberdare Highlands of Kenya, his eventful childhood was spent in the splendor and drama of untamed Africa.
+He attended the then-new Duke of York School in Nairobi, which would ultimately produce many of Kenya’s business and science leaders.

 At the tender age of 16, the fearless Kent undertook an initial solitary exploration of the African continent that would in many ways define the course of his life.
 On this momentous two-month trek, he became the first individual to travel by motorbike the 5,000 often treacherous miles between Kenya and Cape Town, South Africa.